RayBB/openlibrary-docs/Deployment-Guide-on-Python-3.md

 ## Testing Deployment

-`ssh` into the public facing web-head (i.e. `ol-www1`), activate the VM's virtualenv, and try importing the openlibrary package directly from python and start the service on a different port for testing:
+`ssh` into the public-facing web-head (i.e. `ol-www1`), activate the VM's virtualenv, and try importing the openlibrary package directly from python and start the service on a different port for testing:

 ```sh
 source /opt/openlibrary/venv/bin/activate